“1940 – I’m 17 years when the war begins…”

 After the commemoration all invitees, together with the Dutch King and Queen, walk silently to the Memorial on “De Dam”.
 There at exactly 8PM everything is silent for 2 minutes.
 The entire city, the entire country.
 No planes, no trams, no bicycle bells, no voices,… Two very powerful minutes.
 And then it finally dawns on me:

-In the pursuit of our own personal freedom, we tend to forget that freedom is often given to us, and one of the greatest gifts we can give to others.
+In the pursuit of our own personal freedom, we tend to forget that

 I did not expect the effect this day would have on me.
 On the train ride back Daan’s wife and I talk more about who Daan was.
 WWII is no longer a history book for me, with numbers and names, it now has a face.
 The face of someone who created a rather spectacular life after the horrors and I would have wanted to meet.
 Daan is not a random person on a picture, but Elmer’s dad.